Skip to content

 About the Author

-Brandon Cole is a blogger, streamer, YouTuber, podcaster, voice actor, accessibility advocate and accessibility consultant with a passion for making accessibility happen!
-Visit his website and find him online on YouTube, Twitter and Facebook.
+Brandon Cole was an award-winning blogger, streamer, YouTuber, podcaster, voice actor, accessibility advocate and accessibility consultant with a passion for making accessibility happen!
+You can learn more about his work on his website and find his archived content on YouTube, X (formerly Twitter) and Facebook.

 Published on: